 The first time Meg Benson got involved in promoting music was at high school.
 Organising the school dance, she booked the first ever band signed to the rooArt label, Crash Politics, 'It was a bit of a coup,' she laughs, 'but hardly anyone came!
 The kids at my school thought it was a political event!'
 Meg was ahead of the pack even then.

 Meg has been involved in showbiz and the arts across a wide variety of platforms.
 She founded and directed Blue Mountains Children's Theatre for five years, where she witnessed first hand the benefits of community arts programs on imagination, belonging, mental health and well-being.
 But music was her first love.
 Raised on the good stuff she heard at the Cat and Fiddle, the Sandringham, parties with live music hosted by her mother plus countless festivals, Meg developed broad and eclectic tastes.
 And she experienced the power of music to uplift us in the dodgy times and make the good times sweeter still.
 Meg believes that music offers transcendence, the kind where losing yourself in the music paradoxically becomes the way that you feel most yourself.
-20 years ago Meg decided to measure the abundance in her life by how much culture she could experience, and she' s never regretted it.
+20 years ago Meg decided to measure the abundance in her life by how much culture she and her kids could experience, and she' s never regretted it.

 A qualified psychotherapist and family therapist with 20 years experience, Meg is acutely aware of the way music can assist people to live more fulfilling lives, bringing people together.
 Meg created Music Hunter to find and grow engaged and adventurous audiences for the incredible musicians living and working in the Blue Mountains & beyond.
-Today, Meg's Music Hunter is going strong, offering a range of services and rich experiences to brave music lovers while also balancing some serious work with PIC Professional Individualised Care.
+Today, Meg's Music Hunter is going strong, offering a range of services and rich experiences to brave music lovers while also balancing some serious

 'In reality, Music Hunter Projects isn't something new on the block here in the upper Mountains.
 It's emerged organically over time with an enormous amount of love, enthusiasm, dedication, courage and hard work from Meg Benson.
 Her experiences and associations with musicians in our area have inspired a big vision at work in her - to nurture and support musicians, as music, in turn, sustains the community.